rlennon/smallwindow21/README.md

 ### Communication

-    <Slack, Teams, Email -pick one tool> is the preferred method of communication.
+    Slack is the preferred method of communication.
-    Communication in this order: <as above - tools and order of preference>
+    Communication in this order: Slack
-    If a demonstration is required use <tool>, record the session and upload to the Slack channel.
+    If a demonstration is required use Zoom, record the session and upload to the Slack channel.
-    No Slack communications between "<Time and Timezone>".
+    No Slack communications between "<Time and Timezone>" TDB.
     Raise a problem as soon as you see it.
     Respect each other and understand differences in knowledge.
     All team documents are to be created using Markdown language and shared on GitHub.